thomasw/querylist/README.md

 Sick of for loop + conditional soup when dealing with complicated lists?
 Querylist is here to help.

-This library provides a data structure called a QueryList, an extension of Python's built in list data type that adds django ORM-eseque filtering, exclusion, and get methods.
+This package provides a data structure called a QueryList, an extension of Python's built in list data type that adds django ORM-eseque filtering, exclusion, and get methods.
 QueryLists allow developers to easily query and retrieve data from complex lists without the need for unnecessarily verbose iteration and selection cruft.

-Querylist also provides BetterDict, a backwards-compatible wrapper for dictionaries that enables dot lookups and assignment for key values.
+The package also provides BetterDict, a backwards-compatible wrapper for dictionaries that enables dot lookups and assignment for key values.

 ## Installation